Volkswagen Passat: 2001 facelift (Passat B5.5 – Typ 3BG)

 The B5.5 Passat began production in late 2000, with styling and mechanical revisions, including revised projector-optic headlights, bumpers, tail lights, and chrome trim.

 A 4.0-litre W8 engine producing 275 PS was introduced in 2001 in a luxury version of the car that included standard 4motion all-wheel drive.
 This engine was intended to be a test bed for Volkswagen Group's new W engine technology, which would later make an appearance on the W12 in the Phaeton, Audi A8, and Bentley Continental GT, and the W16 engine in the Bugatti Veyron.
 The engine was discontinued in 2004.

 B6 (Typ 3C; 2005) and B7 (2010)

 The B6 debuted at the Geneva Motor Show in March 2005, and launched in Europe in the summer of 2005 for the 2006 model year.
 Unlike its predecessor, the B6 Passat no longer shared its platform with Audi's equivalent model (the Audi A4).
 Based on a modified version of the Mk5 Golf's PQ35 platform (PQ46), the B6 featured a transverse rather than longitudinal engine layout of its predecessor, like the previous B3 and B4 generations, which were related to the A2 (Golf) platform.
 The PQ46 platform provided increased torsional rigidity.

-The transverse-engine layout of the four-wheel drive version, marketed as 4motion, dictated a switch from the Torsen centre differential of the B5, to the Haldex Traction multi-plate clutch.
-The change to the Haldex system also changes the handling closer to a front-wheel drive car.
-Compared to the Torsen, the Haldex can direct torque more unequally to the front wheels (from 100:0 to 50:50 front-to-rear bias), thus providing a wider bias range than the 75:25 to 25:75 of the B5 Passat.
-Haldex is a reactive-type system, behaving as a front-wheel-drive vehicle until slippage is detected, at which point up to a maximum of 50% of the torque can be transmitted to the rear axle.
-See the Audi-related quattro (four-wheel-drive system) article for more information.